A function that returns an AsyncIterable. Generally, these are defined using async function*.

 A union type representing all of the possible suffix values for {@link AsyncAction#type}.

-The union type describing all possible states of an AsyncState
+The union type describing all possible states of an AsyncState.

-The possible types for each field vary depending on status
+The possible types for each field vary depending on status.

 When collapsed, the type looks like: